 Hackers have stolen crypto tokens worth $120 million from the Blockchain-based decentralized finance (DeFi) platform BadgerDAO.
 Several crypto wallets were drained before the platform could stop the cyber attack.

 In a tweet, Badger said it had received reports of unauthorized withdrawals of user funds.

 “As Badger engineers investigate this, all smart contracts have been paused to prevent further withdrawals.
 Our investigation is ongoing and we will release further information as soon as possible,” the company said late on Thursday.

 According to the blockchain security and data analytics Peckshield, the various tokens stolen in the attack are worth about $120 million, reports The Verge.

-According to reports, someone inserted a malicious script in the user interface (UI) of their website.
+According to reports, someone inserted a malicious script in their website’s user interface (UI).

 “Badger is cooperating fully with external investigations as well as proceeding with its own,” it said.

-While the attack didn’t reveal specific flaws within Blockchain tech itself, it managed to exploit the older “web 2.0” technology that most users need to use to perform transactions, according to reports.
+While the attack didn’t reveal specific flaws within Blockchain tech, it exploited the older “web 2.0” technology that most users need to use to perform transactions, according to reports.